tynbendad/GarminCIQ-NightscoutData/README.md

 # GarminCIQ-NightscoutData
-This repo is out of date - contact me for a .zip of the latest, github uploads and syncing with Eclipse have been problematic.
+This repo is out of date - see instead https://github.com/tynbendad/Garmin-CIQ-projects